vuejs/governance/Vue-2.0-Beta---Starter-Resources.md

 ## Build Tools

-vue-loader (for webpack) and vueify (for browserify) are already up to speed as well
+vue-loader (for webpack) and vueify (for browserify) are already up to speed as well, offering preview versions.
+They will just work with Vue 2.0, there are no relevant API changes to consider.

 ### vue-loader